Floofys/CS2GSI/README.md

 # CSGSI
-A simple C# library to interface with Counter-Strike: Global Offensive *Game State Integration*
+A simple C# library to interface with Counter-Strike: 2 *Game State Integration* The original repo seems to be abandoned.

 ## Table of Contents
 [What is Game State Integration](#what-is-game-state-integration)